chilcano/mtls-apps-examples/2-hello-go/README.md

 Hello World
 ```

+#### 3. Call the microservice (using client PKCS12 - key-pair).

-Also, you could get a `PKCS12` client file containing certificate and private key and avoid pass the private key through the `--key 4_client/private/localhost.key.pem`.
-Just execute this command:
+We can use a `PKCS12` client file containing certificate and its private key, and avoid pass the private key through the `--key 4_client/private/localhost.key.pem` parameter.
+So, let's get the PKCS12 file:

 ```sh
 $ openssl pkcs12 -export \